 In order to build a relationship with customers, you need to be present on their favorite channels.
-In terms of a loyalty program, this means hosting a social media contest.
+In terms of an online loyalty program, this means hosting a social media contest.
 For instance, set up a contest hashtag contest on Twitter, or a photo contest on Instagram, asking people to submit funny content, or photos of themselves enjoying your product.
 The winner should receive a prize, such as a loyalty point bonus or branded gift.

 eCommerce lives and dies on being relevant to customers.
 In order to make email communication and product recommendation personalized, you need more customer data.
 Fun surveys and questionnaires are a great solution to this problem, but without a loyalty program to incentivize survey completion, customers won’t bother filling them out.

 Antavo enables you to encourage customers to fill out various types of surveys at different touchpoints.
 For example, during loyalty enrollment, after completing a purchase or when entering a sweepstakes or contest.
 Once the data is collected, you can personalize each member’s loyalty experience using our Segment Builder, or sync this information to your CRM to run targeted campaigns.

 Loyalty Strategist at Antavo

 Gathering user-generated content, such as customer reviews increases product engagement and lends authenticity to your brand.
 If you plan to offer rewards to customers to write a review, keep in mind that only those who have actually made a purchase should be allowed to submit a review.
 Also, consider limiting the number of reviews that are eligible for a reward in any given time span.